awilwayco/SwampBlimps/README.md

 ## Requirements

-- A device with the Ubuntu 20.04 Operating System
+- A device with the Ubuntu 20.04 Operating System (https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview)
-- Python 3.8.10 installed on the device
+- Python 3.8.10 installed on the device (https://www.python.org/downloads/release/python-3810/)
-- ROS2-Foxy installed on the device
+- ROS2-Foxy installed on the device (https://docs.ros.org/en/foxy/Installation.html)
-- Pip install the following packages: Flask, Flask-SocketIO, Simple-Websocket, OpenCV-Python, and Numpy
+- Pip install the following packages: Rclpy, Flask, Flask-SocketIO, Simple-Websocket, OpenCV-Python, and Numpy

 ## How to Use